ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 2. Create an optional [tag](../../../document-extensions/timeseries/overview#tags).
 3. Add one or more numerical [values](../../../document-extensions/timeseries/overview#values).
-   ![Named Values](images/time-series/named-values.png "Named Values") Time series entries can be automatically named.
+   ![Named Values](images/time-series/named-values.png "Named Values") Time series entry values can be named.
-   In the entry shown above, the first value was automatically named "BPM1", and the second "BPM2".
+   In the entry above, the first value was named "BPM1", and the second "BPM2".
    To set the names given to entry values, use Studio's **Settings > Time Series** view.

 {WARNING/}